People that were sending out the criminals, the illegal aliens coming from their countries were taken aback.

 I think they're doing it lawfully a lot of the time.

-If you look what happened towards the end of the Biden administration, it came out that the Russian government uh uh and others had completely hacked into, or the Chinese government actually had hacked into telecom systems uh of some of the major providers in the country, and the response from the Biden administration was it's gonna be really hard to get them out, so everybody be careful.
+If you look what happened towards the end of the Biden administration, it came out that the Russian government and others had completely hacked into, or the Chinese government actually had hacked into telecom systems of some of the major providers in the country.

-That to me is far more offensive at the end of the day uh than anything that might be happening uh allegedly within uh the American government spying.
+That, to me, is far more offensive at the end of the day than anything that might be happening allegedly within the American government spying.

 And if you're asking me, we need to focus on the foreign threats first.